clarkperkins/django-rest-framework-siren/README.md

 }
 ```

-You must then use the serializers defined in the `rest_framework_siren.serizlizers` module.
+You must then use the serializers defined in the `rest_framework_siren.serializers` module.
 There is currently only support for the `ModelSerizlizer` and `HyperlinkedModelSerializer` types.

 For example, if this is your current `serializers.py` file: